kliment-olechnovic/voronota/README.markdown

 When building using C++ compiler directly, just add "-fopenmp":

     g++ -O3 -fopenmp -o voronota $(find ./src/ -name '*.cpp')

-When generating a makefile with the "configure" script, set the CXXFLAGS variable:

-    ./configure CXXFLAGS="-O3 -fopenmp"
-    make

 When using CMake, set the CMAKE_CXX_FLAGS variable: